CePeU/MarkdownToFoundry/README.md

 This will replace all classes="secret" texts with classes="secret" id="xxxxxxxxx" and generate the desired HTML:
 `<section  class="secret" id="xxxxxxxxxx"><summary> Some secret GM stuff</summar></section>`

-If you want you can improve by also cleaning out the summary tags during as a second and third step.
+If you want you can improve by also cleaning out the summary tags during a second and third step.
 ***

 ## Detailed Export Rules